1983 Harrods bombing

-The Harrods bombing refers to the car bomb that exploded outside Harrods department store in central London, England, on Saturday 17 December 1983.
+A car bomb exploded outside Harrods department store in central London, England, on 17 December 1983.
 Members of the Provisional Irish Republican Army planted the time bomb and sent a warning 37 minutes before it exploded, but the area was not evacuated.
-The blast killed three police officers and three civilians, injured 90 people, and caused much damage.
+The blast killed three police officers and three civilians, injured 86 people, and caused much damage.
 The IRA Army Council said it had not authorised the attack and expressed regret for the civilian casualties.
 After the bombing, the IRA shifted its emphasis towards attacks on military targets in England.

 Other attacks on Harrods

 Harrods is a large department store in the affluent Knightsbridge district, near Buckingham Palace.
 Harrods had been the target of other IRA bombings.
 On 18 August 1973, two fire bombs exploded causing slight damage.
 On 21 December 1974, a fire bomb was placed in the north-east corner of the first floor.
 There was a very short warning and the store was in the process of being cleared when it exploded.
 The 1974 bomb was the work of the Balcombe Street Gang who also carried out high-profile bombings in Knightsbridge, Piccadilly, Oxford Street, Woolwich, and many other locations in London and Surrey in 1974 and 1975.
 It was also the target of a much smaller IRA bomb just over nine years later, in January 1993, which injured four people.